Sorting as Gradient Flow on the Permutohedron: Information-Theoretic Decision-Tree Lower Bound

-Interestingly, Harris, Kretschmann, and Mori \cite{harris2024} have shown that the aggregate number of leaf‑to‑root comparisons in all $n!$ decision-trees of size $n$ coincides with the number of parking preference lists admitting exactly $n-1$ lucky cars, providing an alternative combinatorial proof of equation~\eqref{eq:logfactorial}.
+This information-theoretic picture also has an enumerative counterpart.
+Harris, Kretschmann, and Martínez Mori~\cite{harris2024} have shown that the total number of comparisons made by QuickSort over all \(n!\) input orderings coincides with the number of parking-preference lists admitting exactly \(n-1\) lucky cars.
+This identity further underscores how comparison structure governs the complexity of sorting.

-Figure~\ref{fig:decision_tree} illustrates the principle with a complete binary decision tree for sorting three elements.
-The structure shows how $\lceil \log_2(3!) \rceil = 3$ comparisons suffice to isolate the correct permutation, aligning with the derived lower bound.
-The interpretation is that in order to reduce the exponential number of permutation possibilities to one unique sorted order, the algorithm must perform at least $\Omega(n\log n)$ comparisons.
-A sorting algorithm meeting this bound must, implicitly, group many permutations into structured subsets, each identified via a small number of comparisons.
-Knuth's seminal work established this fundamental lower bound through a comprehensive analysis of sorting algorithms and their information-theoretic constraints \cite{Knuth}.
-This reasoning reflects why exponential lower bounds exist for general search problems and why finding polynomial-time solutions requires leveraging structural properties of the solution space.
+Figure~\ref{fig:decision_tree} illustrates the decision tree for sorting three elements, instantiated with the input $L = (\ell_1 = 5, \ell_2 = 4, \ell_3 = 2)$.
+The leaves are labeled by candidate sorting permutations of the original indices, with the reordered list shown for each outcome.
+A highlighted path records the three comparisons performed on this input and terminates at \(\sigma=(3,2,1)\), which yields the sorted output $[2,4,5]$.
+Thus the example realizes \(\lceil\log_2(3!)\rceil=3\), in agreement with the lower bound.
+Knuth's seminal analysis established this information-theoretic limit for sorting algorithms \cite{Knuth}.

+The decision-tree model fixes the comparison complexity, but it does not explain the geometry of the space being carved.
+This distinction matters.
+Algorithms restricted to local adjacent comparisons, such as BubbleSort, resolve one inversion at a time and have worst-case cost \(\Theta(n^2)\).
+Arbitrary comparisons can approach the balanced \(\Theta(n\log n)\) bound.
+In the next section we express this contrast on the permutohedron by interpreting comparison outcomes as linear inequalities.
+Sorting then appears not only as logical branching but as structured contraction of the candidate set until a single rank map remains.